thebaldgeek/thebaldgeek.github.io/notable_flights.md

 ADSB/C is the where
 ACARS is the why

-When you combine the two systems, you end up with a much more accuate telling of the flight.
+When you combine the two systems, you end up with a much more accurate telling of the flight.
 On this page thebaldgeek breaks down one (soon two) such flight to show how ACARS explains why ADSB/C folks saw the return, but claimed they did not know why (FlightRadar24, FlightAware (and others) social media teams have done this more than a handful of times - if they can miss ACARS, others might as well).

 ### QF63 RTB (return to base) flight due to maintance issue. (tbg suspects engine issue)